A Finance Manager, Ops Manager, HR Manager and a group of Employees walk into a bar. They all fight over whose round it is. End of joke!

 Houston, we have a problem!

-P.s.
-Here is a link to the next post: 22 serious problems when people compete for time and money (HPtE #9)
+Up next in the #HPtE series: 22 serious problems when people compete for time and money (HPtE #9)